shaloo/docs.arcana/docs/migration/archives/index.md

 ---
 alias: index-migration-guides
-title: 'Migration Guide Archives'
+title: 'Contents'
 description: 'If you are not using the latest version of the Arcana Auth SDK, we strongly recommend that you migrate to the latest release.'
 arcana:
   root_rel_path: ../..
 ---

-# Contents
+# Migration Guide Archives

 We recommend that you use the most recent {{config.extra.arcana.company_name}} SDKs.
 Use the appropriate migration guide to learn how to migrate to the latest version.